ReactiveMongo/reactivemongo-site/releases/0.12/documentation/json/overview.md

 | [BSONTimestamp](../../api/reactivemongo/bson/BSONTimestamp.html) | `JsObject` with a `$timestamp` nested object having a `t` and a `i` `JsNumber` fields |
 | [BSONUndefined](../../api/reactivemongo/bson/BSONUndefined$.html) | `JsObject` of the form `{ "$undefined": true }` |

 Furthermore, the whole library is articulated around the concept of [`Writes`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.libs.json.Writes) and [`Reads`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.libs.json.Reads).
-These are type classes which purpose is to serialize/deserialize objects of arbitrary types into/from JSON.
+These are typeclasses whose purpose is to serialize/deserialize objects of arbitrary types into/from JSON.

-Consequently, any type that can be serialized as JSON can be also be serialized as BSON.
+Using that, any type that can be serialized as JSON can be also be serialized as BSON.

 A document is represented by `JsObject`, which is basically an immutable list of key-value pairs.
-Since it is the most used JSON type, one of the main focuses of the ReactiveMongo Play JSON library is to manage such `JsObject`s as easy as possible.
-The encode of such JSON object needs an instance of the typeclass [`OWrites`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.libs.json.OWrites).
+Since it is the most used JSON type when working with MongoDB, the ReactiveMongo Play JSON library handles such `JsObject`s as seamless as possible.
+The encoding of such JSON object needs an instance of the typeclass [`OWrites`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.libs.json.OWrites) (a `Writes` specialized for object).

-This library provides a specialized collection called `reactivemongo.play.json.JSONCollection` that deals naturally with `JsValue` and `JsObject`.
-Thanks to it, you can now fetch documents from MongoDB in the JSON format, transform them by removing and/or adding some properties, and send them to the client.
+This library provides a specialized collection called [`JSONCollection`](https://oss.sonatype.org/service/local/repositories/releases/archive/org/reactivemongo/reactivemongo-play-json_2.11/{{site._0_12_latest_minor}}/reactivemongo-play-json_2.11-{{site._0_12_latest_minor}}-javadoc.jar/!/index.html#reactivemongo.play.json.collection.JSONCollection) that deals naturally with `JsValue` and `JsObject`.
+Thanks to it, you can fetch documents from MongoDB in the Play JSON format, transform them by removing and/or adding some properties, and send them to the client.

 Even better, when a client sends a JSON document, you can validate it and transform it before saving it into a MongoDB collection (coast-to-coast approach).